golden-hu/resume/resume_en.md

 ### Web development

 I am familiar with web development, both in **front-end and backend**.
-I have develop for and maintain several commercial websites using jQuery, CSS and HTML.
+I have develop and maintain several commercial websites using jQuery, CSS and HTML.
 On the other hand, I have experience in Ruby on Rails development.
 Therefore, I am familiar with network programming, for example, http, json, tcp and Restful API.